sábado, 27 de junio de 2026

 Ben handed out the character sheets he had prepared for the game.
 Paul played an Issaries merchant whose name was Saradra, IIRC), Brian Duguid played Arale, an Ernalda assistant priestess, Darren played a Humakti warrior named Yenir, and Andy played a Storm Bull warrior called Natalir.
 I played an Eirithan High Llama rider whose name was Varanyne, and whose job was to take care of the beats of burden in Saradras' caravan.
 We were all members of the White Quartz clan in the Aranwyth tribe.
 Recently, a fellow clan member, an Issaries salt trader named Dangstan Watertongue had gone missing in the oasis of Moonbroth.
 Actually, he had been in a spying mission to find out exactly how strong the Lunar garrison there was.
 However, the gods had told our priests that he was not in the hands of the Lunar army, although he was still alive in the oasis.
 I loved the premise!

 So, we went to the oasis, left our beasts in the pens, paid for rooms at an inn, and slowly and carefully tried to investigate where Dangstan was.
-Arale tried to get some gossip from the local temple to the grain goddesses, but Brian rolled two fumbles in a row (!!!), and so we had to get out quickly after apologising profusely. :-D She then went to relax at the spa next to inn, and she fumbled her Scan roll.
+Arale tried to get some gossip from the local temple to the grain goddesses, but Brian rolled two fumbles in a row (!!!), and so we had to get out quickly after apologising profusely. :-D She then went to relax at the spa next to the inn, and she fumbled her Scan roll.
 Yeah, not a great start... but she got an important and mysterious clue anyway, and we laughed out loud when she said "I will come back for further stimulation...".
 Another funny scene was when that night, at the inn, we tried to make friends singing songs and playing the flute, and we got such good rolls that the whole inn started singing along loudly with us!

 Meanwhile, the Issaries merchant went to the Issaries shrine in the marketplace.
 The following day he participated in a holy ceremony before the market started, assisting the local priest, but he also had to walk a thin line and not arouse the suspicions of the local Etyries priest.
 I loved how Ben described the place and the NPCs, particularly the worship ceremony involving the two trade deities.
 The oasis of Moonbroth is a cool place for a scenario, and Ben revealed some of its secrets (gathered from Nick Brooke's article in Tales of the Reaching Moon #15).
 In the end, we managed to get our comrade out (ironically thanks to the Ernaldan, who much later cast the Rune spell Charisma on herself, and rolled a special success at the right moment), and had to ride away while being chased by the Lunar forces, with missiles raining on every side.
 It was a cool scenario in a cool location.
 I only felt bad for the two players who were playing the bodyguards of the merchant, and who were itching for a fight in the final scene, as they did not get their chance for combat.
 At the same time, it was great that the scenario could be solved without resorting to violence.